 Course Code: py3

-Take a brief tour of the Python language and environment, IDLE, and you’ll be fully prepared to go to work.
-Get up to speed with Python variables, and learn how to use these variables to get input from the user so you can write Python code to make your programs interactive, useful, and a lot more interesting.
+Programs aren't terribly useful unless you have some way to store values in memory.
+In Lesson 2, you will get up to speed with Python variables, and then you will learn how to use these variables to get input from the user.
+With this, you will be able to write Python code to make your programs interactive, making them more useful and a lot more interesting.

-Practice with Python's IF syntax and learn how to write both simple and complex conditions to select which statements should be run in which situations.
-You'll also learn how to write both while and for loops in Python so that your statements can be repeated over and over until some condition is met.
-Then discover some looping features unique to Python that help to make your programs more powerful.
+Keeping with the theme of programming structures, this lesson is all about the repetition structure.
+You will learn how to write both while and for loops in Python so that your statements can be repeated over and over until some condition is met.
+You will also learn some looping features that are unique to Python that help to make your programs more powerful.

 Mike Orsega has a Bachelor's Degree in Physics from Pennsylvania State University and a Master's Degree in Applied Math from the University of Georgia.
 He is currently working on a Ph.D. in Computer Science at the University of Tennessee.
 Mike teaches programming both online and in the classroom and has more than five years of online teaching experience in subjects ranging from basic computer literacy to C# and Alice programming.